Skip to content

 11. Update the NamesNotInDictionary.txt file using the instructions below.

-12. Once all reviewers sign off on your modifications, then the PR will be squashed and merged.
+12. Once all reviewers sign off on your modifications, then the PR can be merged.
 Congratulations!
 Your code is now in atmospheric_physics!

 Updating NamesNotInDictionary.txt file